Meeting and surpassing all audience expectations every day.

 I don't know what we did.

-And I know we were supposed to, and Obama was supposed to part the seas, and everyone is supposed to love us, but obviously that hasn't happened.
+And I know we were supposed to, Obama was supposed to part the seas, and everyone is supposed to love us, but obviously that hasn't happened.

-No, it's it's gone just the opposite.
+No, it's gone just the opposite.

 There's less respect.

-Well, um I mean, Putin's laughing at us.
+I mean, Putin is laughing at us.

 Vladimir Putin, who, by the way, is in the process of reassembling the Soviet Union.